 DARC conducts high quality research which aims to contribute to knowledge and understanding of drug and alcohol use, problem use, and policy and intervention responses across cultures and countries and over time.
 We work collaboratively with academics, practitioners, service users and other stakeholders in the UK and in other countries.
 Our research and knowledge exchange activity fosters practice-oriented, inter-disciplinary and cross-cultural approaches, and prioritises national and global health and welfare challenges.
 Current themes include research on: 1) drug-related deaths, 2) workforce development, 3) treatment/ intervention, 4) young people and drug use, 5) alcohol use and mental health.

 The research generates a wide range of publications including books, journal papers and reports.

-Open seminars, conferences and events are arranged providing opportunities for staff, students, service providers and community members to find out about the Centre’s research and to engage in discussion about current issues in substance use/addiction.
+Open seminars, conferences and events are arranged providing opportunities for staff, students, service users and community members to find out about the Centre’s research and to engage in discussion about current issues in substance use and substance-related problems.

 DARC hosts the UK chapter of the International Society for Substance Use Professionals (www.issup.net) and runs jointly organised international webinars on key issues relevant to practitioners and policy makers.